Music Activities & Instruments for Kids

 And don't forget to include some hands-on musical items in the playroom!
 These are a few of our favorites -- toys that have lasted and been enjoyed for years -- I've been pleasantly surprised at the number of ways the kids have creatively used some of these items.
 I've included affiliate links for your convenience so you can learn more about each item.

 This set has been in our house for more than 10 years!
-The items are really sturdy and make nice music (without being too loud) and I love that they are all made from wood.
+The items are really sturdy and make nice music (without being too loud) and I love that they are all made from wood (with the exception of the metal triangle).
 We had a few months where the kids would use the triangle to call everyone to the dinner table (I don't know what old west movie they saw to get that idea but it was fun).

-We added this drum to the mix because I truely believe that every house needs a proper drum (especially if you want to have your kitchen items available when you need them :)
+We added this Little Tikes Tap-A-Tune Drum to the mix because I truely believe that every house needs a proper drum (especially if you want to have your kitchen items available when you need them :)

-If you have a fun musical activity or have made your own musical instrument, please share it in the linky below.
-Be sure to browse through all the wonderful ideas and projects too!
+Be sure to browse through all the wonderful music ideas and projects below too!

 Visit our Co-hosts for more great activities!